 Wasn’t this supposed to be a monthly summary?
 Enough waffling!
 Here’s what I got up to in March.

-After a couple of weeks spent catching up on work in Portugal, I made my way on to yet another Angolan Airlines plane and flew south to Windhoek.
+After spending a week recovering from travel in South Africa in Portugal, I made my way on to yet another Angolan Airlines plane and flew south to Windhoek.

 With a limited amount of time in Namibia and an overly-ambitious itinerary, Dave and I grabbed our rental car and hit the gravel for our first destination of the trip.

 At the time, I would have told you our night in Ovita was one of the best experiences of my life, but when I look back on my time in Namibia, it’s right down at the bottom of my highlights.
 It’s that amazing of a country.

 But our first night was still a magical one, full of sundowners, warthog fillets, buzzing crickets, and hippos grunting at dusk.
 It was the perfect welcome to Namibia.

 Next on the agenda was Etosha National Park, and I was unbelievably excited to spend several days chasing down as many animals as we could.